Weston Insurance Insolvency and TWIA CoveragePublished on: August 12, 2022

 - Declination Requirements: Weston policyholders are deemed to have been denied coverage by a private market carrier because of the cancellation of their coverage.
 No additional declination is required.

-- Windstorm Certification Requirements: Properties must be in an insurable condition and certified by the Texas Department of Insurance as having been built to applicable building codes, unless the property qualifies for an exception.
+- Windstorm Certification Requirements: Properties must be in an insurable condition and certified by the Texas Department of Insurance as having been built to applicable building codes, with limited exceptions.
 You can find information about windstorm Certificates of Compliance on TDI’s website.

 - Flood Insurance: Property owners in some areas are required to have flood insurance to be eligible for TWIA coverage.
 There is more information on flood insurance requirements on TWIA’s website.